hidayathada/hidayathada/README.md

 - 👋 Hi, I’m @hidayathada
 - 👀 I’m interested in Web Developer
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me on my Github
+- 📫 Reach me on my Github

 <!---
 hidayathada/hidayathada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.